harlan-zw/nuxt-delay-hydration/README.md

 A promise is injected into your app.
 The promise is resolved as soon as either of these events have fired:

-- an interaction event (scroll, click, etc)
+- an interaction event (mouse move, scroll, click, etc)
 - an idle callback with a fixed timeout

 Depending on which mode you pick, depends on where in your apps lifecycle the promise is awaited.